Interference of Clocks: A Quantum Twin Paradox: Discussion

 In summary, we have shown that for an interferometer that does not change the internal state during the sequence, the measured proper-time difference is in lowest order independent of gravity and is non-vanishing only in recoil measurements, connecting matter-wave interferometry to the special-relativistic twin paradox.
 As a consequence of this independence, such light-pulse atom interferometers are insensitive to gravitational time dilation.

 The light pulses creating the interferometer cause a contribution to its phase that is of the same form as the special-relativistic proper-time difference and depends on the position of the branches in a freely falling frame, which can be associated with the worldline of a quantum twin.
-Since these worldlines and by that proper time depends on the recoil velocity that is slightly different for different internal states, an initial superposition causes a beating of two interference patterns.
-In such a quantum version of the twin-paradox, each twin carries a clock leading to a genuine implementation of quantum-clock interferometry but based on special-relativistic time dilation only.
+Since these trajectories and by that proper time depends on the recoil velocity that is slightly different for different internal states, an initial superposition causes a beating of two interference patterns.
+In such a quantum version of the twin-paradox, a clock is in a spatial supersposition of different worldlines, leading to a genuine implementation of quantum-clock interferometry but based on special-relativistic time dilation only.